mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-standard-operator.md

 * The Mendix Operator when communicating with the database and file storage
 * The Mendix Operator when pushing app images to the container registry
 * Mendix apps when communicating with the database, file storage and external web services
-* The Mendix Agent when connecting to Mendix Developer portal
+* The Mendix Agent when connecting to Mendix Mendix Portal

 {{% alert color="info" %}}
 To prevent MITM attacks, enable **Strict TLS** for the database and use an HTTPS URL for MinIO.
 This will ensure that all communication with data storage is done over TLS, and that certificates are properly validated.